Visual studio code¶

 configuration of your project by the extension.

-Finally, Robotran project have a common structure (see Folder
+Finally, Robotran projects have a common structure (see Folder

 structure).